I’m savoring the end of a hot summer day, watching the Yankees, shelling peas.

 And considering something radical.

 These are the last shelling peas of the season.
-Calculating how far I could stretch this sweet green joy of summer, I asked the farmer how long they would keep in the pods.
+Calculating how far I could stretch this sweet green joy of summer, I asked Franca the farmer how long they would keep in the pods.
 She suggested I shell them and pop them in the freezer.

 I demurred.
 “I don’t freeze food,” I said.
 And truly, the freezer is the emptiest space in my home.